MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

 - `ChannelName` When set to a different value than the global value, MAU looks for updates to the application on this per-app channel instead.
 - `ManifestServer` Should be set if ChannelName for the application is set to Custom.
 MAU looks for updates for the application using manifests downloaded from this location.
-- `UpdateCache` May be used to host actual updater packages to reduce network cost.
-Although one should specify UpdateCache globally, nevertheless, this can be set on an individual app basis.
+- `UpdateCache` This is used to hosts updater packages to reduce network costs.
+While you should specify UpdateCache globally, you can also set it for individual apps.

 **Example:**
 ```xml